 Adjusting for altitude

 As noted earlier, the ‘P’ factor in the Ideal Gas equation is ‘absolute’ pressure, i.e., measured with reference to a vacuum.
-On-site pressure measurement devices typically measure gauge pressure (i.e., the difference between the absolute pressure of gas in the pipeline and the ambient atmospheric pressure), so the atmospheric pressure must be added to the gauge pressure measurements to obtain the absolute pressure.
+On-site pressure measurement devices typically measure gauge pressure (i.e. the difference between the absolute pressure of gas in the pipeline and the ambient atmospheric pressure), so the atmospheric pressure must be added to the gauge pressure measurements to obtain the absolute pressure.

 The atmospheric pressure is usually assumed to be the ‘standard’ pressure of 101.325kPa.
 This standard was adopted in 1954 based on the average atmospheric pressure at mean sea level at the latitude of Paris, France.
 It is also a reasonable proxy for atmospheric pressure at sea level in New Zealand.